MridulS/gsoc-website-test/_projects/mdanalysis.md

 commands are implemented.
 Trajectories can also be manipulated (for instance, fit to a reference structure) and written out.
 The basic example demonstrates some of these features.

-Read more:

-    installation quick start
-    learning MDAnalysis

-Also, check out the blog or subscribe to our news feed to follow development updates and events.